 Juric, Radmila (1998) The UML rules.
 ACM SIGSOFT Software Engineering Notes, 23 (1). pp. 92-97.
 ISSN 0163-5948Full text not available from this repository.

 The Unified Modelling Language (UML), version 1.0, developed in order to standardise different object oriented development practices, offers a general way of representing technical, business and software models through the structure and dynamics of the UML modelling elements.
 The UML also defines a set of rules that are expected to be followed in order to claim that the UML is being followed.
 In this paper I extract the rules related to the core concepts, and structural and behavioural elements, found in the Semantics of the UML documentation set.

-|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

 |Last Modified:||19 May 2010 15:43|

 Actions (login required)